 The link between migraines and hearing loss

 Having an annual hearing evaluation is a good idea no matter how well you are hearing, but if you suffer from migraine headaches it may be even smarter to keep close tabs on your hearing health.
 Studies show that those who suffer from migraine headaches have an increased risk of developing hearing loss than those who do not.
 Other studies indicate migraine sufferers are also twice as likely to suffer from sudden sensorineural hearing loss (SSHL), although the overall risk is still low (one study found roughly 1% of migraine sufferers typically experience it).

 What are migraines?

-According to Migraine.com more than 37 million Americans suffer from migraine, a neurological disease characterized by episodes known as migraine attacks.
+According to the National Institutes of Health, about 12 percent of Americans suffer from migraine, a neurological disease characterized by episodes known as migraine attacks.
 A migraineur’s brain is biochemically different than the brain of a person without this disease, which can be genetic and typically affects more women than men.
 Although migraine attacks are known as primary headaches, their symptoms differ from regular headaches.
 The most common symptoms are:

 Migraines can last anywhere from 4 hours to several days.
 Symptoms and triggers vary according to the individual.

 So what does a neurological disease have to do with your hearing?
 Plenty, according to a study by researchers in Egypt’s Assiut University Hospital’s Department of Neurology and Psychology.
 Their findings were published in the July-August 2012 issue of the American Journal of Otolaryngology.